 The Best Travel Souvenirs

 One of the best parts about traveling besides the trip itself is taking a souvenir home with you.
 A souvenir is a thing that is kept as a reminder of a person, place, or event.
 I am going to share the best travel souvenirs with you.
 Basically, the three souvenirs that I look forward to getting whenever I travel.
 These are easy to find, affordable, and suitcase friendly.

 If you travel outside of the country.
-You will most likely use a passport as a form of ID.
+You will most likely use a Passport as a form of ID.
 I look forward to getting a stamp in my passport whenever I travel outside of the country.
 My passport literally keeps a record of my travels.
 When I look through my passport.
-I am reminded of where I have been, the amazing experiences that I have had, and look forward to where I will go to next.
+I am reminded of where I have been, the amazing experiences that I have had, and I look forward to where I will go to next.
 I like to keep my passport in this Passport Holder.
 It not only holds my passport but it also has a slot for my boarding pass, credit cards, SIM cards, and a pen.

 Travel Tip: A misconception while on a cruise, is that you cannot get your passport stamped.
 That is simply not true.
 Customs usually has an office within walking distance of the port that you are visiting.
 If you go to the customs office they will gladly stamp your passport.